 The Quntis delivers about 80% of the BenQ experience at a fraction of the price.
 The asymmetric design keeps glare off your screen, the stepless dimming gives you precise control, and the build quality punches above its price point.

-It won’t auto-dim like the BenQ, and the clip mechanism isn’t quite as refined, at this price point?
+It won’t auto-dim like the BenQ, and the clip mechanism isn’t quite as refined, but for $40?
 Outstanding value.
-This is the monitor light bar for people who want great desk lighting without paying premium-brand prices.
+This is the monitor light bar for people who want great desk lighting without spending $100+.

 What we like: